pdhoopr/gps-to-gpx/CONTRIBUTING.md

 ### Linting, Testing, and Code Coverage

 At some point &#8212; usually before creating the all the builds of the library that will be released &#8212; you're going to want to validate your work.
-The library is considered valid when it has no lint errors, passes all the tests, and meets the code coverage thresholds (100% for everything right now).
+The library is considered valid when it has no lint errors and passes all the tests.

-To perform all the checks (linting, tests, and code coverage), use:
+To perform all the checks (linting and testing) and report the code coverage, use:

 ```
 npm run validate